 The first thing you should do is install the galvanized tee on the top part of your water heater.
 Make sure that you tighten the tee and place the device in a certain position to face the direction you want the water tank to go.

 Then, you can prepare a long nipple.
 Make sure that you put the tape on both ends of the nipple.
 You can place a little pipe joint compound over the tape to tighten the nipple.
 Then, you must screw one side of the nipple into the tee.

 You can prepare the threads on the water tank along with a brush or pipe compound and tape for the next step.
 Make sure that you screw the water tank into the elbow and tighten it.

 Tighten the Nipple

 After that, you can place the nipple on top of the tee and then tighten it.
 This will allow the flex line of the water heater to connect to the nipple.
 Your water tank expansion is ready to use.

 Expansion Tank On Water Heater Leaking

-Just like other devices, your expansion tank for water heater can also get leaky.
+Just like other devices, your expansion tank for the water heater can also get leaky.
 This is not surprising since the device is a pressurized system that is prone to leak.
-Most of the time, the water tank can experience changes in pressure because of the overflow from the boiler.
+Most of the time, the water tank can experience pressure because of the overflow from the boiler.

-To help you fix the problem, you need to investigate so you can find the source of the leak.
+To help you fix the problem, you need to investigate to find the source of the leak.
 You can use a blow dryer or rags to dry the outer part of the water tank.
-In this way, you can a clearer visual of the surface.
+In this way, you can get a clearer visual of the surface.
 In this way, you can identify the cause of the leak.

 It could be the circulator leak, faulty pressure relief valve, or leaking connections on the pipes.
-Once you have found the source of the leak, you need to prepare the water tank for repairs.
+Once you have found the leak’s source, you need to prepare the water tank for repairs.
 Make sure that you turn off the power and disconnect any electric plug.
 Then, you can shut down the valve that is used to feed water from the boiler to the water tank.
-You can start repairing process after that.
+You can start the repairing process after that.